willpaxton/ServerSide-FinalProject/README.md

 ### Accessing

 When running, go to http://localhost:3000/d/BwcXP3cnz/dashboard?orgId=1&refresh=5s&from=now-5m&to=now to pull up the dashboard
 This adds autorefresh and sets a 5 minute data "history" for the latency charts.
 This can be changed if desired.
+This also may kick an error on the graphs, clicking on the "zoom to data" button will fix this :)

 Other endpoints
 - API: Port 8080